semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="attach-to-ssh-session">Is it possible to attach to an ongoing SSH session?</summary>
+  <summary id="is-it-possible-to-attach-to-an-ongoing-ssh-session">Is it possible to attach to an ongoing SSH session?</summary>
   <p>

 It's possible to use <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-attach">sem attach</a> to an ongoing SSH session but you'd need to attach to the job ID of the SSH session.